 Bowen’s disease is diagnosed by taking a sample of skin (biopsy).
-You will usually be referred to a dermatologist (specialist in skin diseases) to have this done.
+A dermatologist (specialist in skin diseases) will usually do this.

 A local anaesthetic is given to numb the area and a small part of the affected skin is removed.
-The sample is then sent to the laboratory to be looked at under a microscope.
+The sample is then sent to the laboratory and looked at under a microscope.

 Treatment for Bowen’s disease